adinahanna/art-break/README.md

 ## Features to Add in the Future
 * build out the sketchpad myself and add a color picker and brush size
+* add button to clear sketchpad to start a new drawing
 * consider switching to a different API that would better support a search functionality for better user interaction
 * add a tablet breakpoint to the styles
+* display only the sketchpad if you navigate directly to the studio
+* clear the studio image when you navigate away from the studio

 # Getting Started with Create React App